badlydrawnrob/data-playground/head-first/sql/__notes__/00-appendix/00-gotchas.md

     + Tables, atomic, acid, ...
 - Is it universal?
     + Will this data be used everywhere?
-    + Or only a segment of your entries?
+    + Or only with a segment of your entries?
     + Which tables and records link together?
 - How will it be used?
     + Do you need to limit access?